kunyx/django-todo-app/README.md

 ## ⚖ License

 The code used in this project and in the linked tutorial are licensed under the [Apache License, Version 2.0](LICENSE).

+### A teljes leiras a Docker Hub kunyx repo osszerendelese a GitHub kunyx repo-val a django-todo-app eseteben a kunyx_Docker-Hub fajlban talalhato!